-- Repeated courses will count toward term/semester and cumulative Grade Point Average SAP policy requirements - Repeated courses will count toward Percentage of Completion SAP policy requirements - Repeated courses will count toward MaximumTime Frame SAP policy requirements
+- Repeated courses will count toward term/semester and cumulative Grade Point Average SAP policy requirements - Repeated courses will count toward Percentage of Completion SAP policy requirements - Repeated courses will count toward Maximum Time Frame SAP policy requirements

-Course Withdrawals
+Course Withdrawals/Drop Date

-Student withdrawing from a course before completing 25% of the course shall receive a "W".

-Student withdrawing from a course after completing more than 25% of the course shall receive a "WP" if they had a passing grade or a "WF" if they had a failing grade.
+The "withdrawal deadline" for each course is by the 4th schedule course day.
+A Student withdrawing from a course by the 4th day of the course scheduled attendance shall receive a "W".
+Student withdrawing from a course after the 4th day of the course scheduled attendance shall receive a "WP" if they had a passing grade or a "WF" if they had a failing grade.
+A student withdrawing from a course after the "withdrawal deadline" shall be responsible for entire cost the course.

 - (W) Denotes a Withdrawal that occurred before the "withdrawal deadline" of the course.
-Does not affect term/semester GPA Does not affect cumulative GPA Is not calculated in any portion of the SAP policy - (WP) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that met criteria for passing the course

-Does not affect term/semester GPA

-Does not affect cumulative GPA

-Is used when determining the Maximum TimeFrame portion of the SAP policy

-(WF) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that did not met criteria for passing the course Does affect term/semester GPA Does affect cumulative GPA Is used when determining all portions of the SAP policy
+Does not affect term/semester GPA Does not affect cumulative GPA Is not calculated in any portion of the SAP policy - (WP) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that met criteria for passing the course Does not affect term/semester GPA Does not affect cumulative GPA Is used when determining the Maximum Time Frame portion of the SAP policy (WE) denotes a Withdrawal that occurred after the - (WF) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that did not met criteria for passing the course Does affect term/semester GPA Does affect cumulative GPA Is used when determining all portions of the SAP policy